-B. Application of opt out to all consumers and all nonpublic personal financial information.

-(1) A licensee shall comply with this section, regardless of whether the licensee and the consumer have established a customer relationship.

-(2) Unless a licensee complies with this section, the licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer that the licensee has collected, regardless of whether the licensee collected it before or after receiving the direction to opt out from the consumer.
+B. Unless a licensee complies with this section, the licensee may not, directly or through any affiliate, disclose any nonpublic personal information about a consumer that the licensee has collected, regardless of whether the licensee collected it before or after receiving the direction to opt out, or the election to opt in with regard to the information described in Sections 22 or 23, from the consumer.

-C. Partial opt out.
-A licensee may allow a consumer to select certain nonpublic personal financial information or certain nonaffiliated third parties with respect to which the consumer wishes to opt out.
+C. A licensee may allow a consumer to select certain nonpublic personal information or certain nonaffiliated third parties with respect to which the consumer wishes to opt out or opt in with regard to the information described in Sections 22 or 23.

-Section 13.
-Limits on Redisclosure and Reuse of Nonpublic Personal Financial Information
+Section 19.
+Limits on Redisclosure and Reuse of Nonpublic Personal Information

-A. (1) Information the licensee receives under an exception.
-If a licensee receives nonpublic personal financial information from a nonaffiliated financial institution under an exception in Sections 16 or 17 of this regulation, the licensee’s disclosure and use of that information is limited as follows:
+A. (1) If a licensee receives nonpublic personal information from a nonaffiliated third party service providerunder an exception in Sections 20 or 21 of thisAct, the licensee’s disclosure and use of that information is limited as follows:

-(a) The licensee may disclose the information to the affiliates of the financial institution from which the licensee received the information;
+(a) The licensee may disclose the information to the affiliates of the third party service provider from which the licensee received the information;

 (b) The licensee may disclose the information to its affiliates, but the licensee’s affiliates may, in turn, disclose and use the information only to the extent that the licensee may disclose and use the information; and

-(c) The licensee may disclose and use the information pursuant to an exception in Sections 16 or 17 of this regulation, in the ordinary course of business to carry out the activity covered by the exception under which the licensee received the information.
+(c) The licensee may disclose and use the information pursuant to an exception in Sections 20 or 21 of thisAct, in the ordinary course of business to carry out the activity covered by the exception under which the licensee received the information.

 (2) Example.
-If a licensee receives information from a nonaffiliated financial institution for claims settlement purposes, the licensee may disclose the information for fraud prevention, or in response to a properly authorized subpoena.
+If a licensee receives information from a nonaffiliated third party service provider for claims settlement purposes, the licensee may disclose the information for fraud prevention, or in response to a properly authorized subpoena.
 The licensee may not disclose that information to a third party for marketing purposes or use that information for its own marketing purposes.

-B. (1) Information a licensee receives outside of an exception.
-If a licensee receives nonpublic personal financial information from a nonaffiliated financial institution other than under an exception in Sections 16 or 17 of this regulation, the licensee may disclose the information only:
+B. (1) If a licensee receives nonpublic personal information from a nonaffiliated third party service provider other than under an exception in Sections 20 or 21 of this Act, the licensee may disclose the information only:

-(a) To the affiliates of the financial institution from which the licensee received the information;
+(a) To the affiliates of the third party service provider from which the licensee received the information;

 (b) To its affiliates, but its affiliates may, in turn, disclose the information only to the extent that the licensee may disclose the information; and

-(c) To any other person, if the disclosure would be lawful if made directly to that person by the financial institution from which the licensee received the information.
+(c) To any other person, if the disclosure would be lawful if made directly to that person by the third party service provider from which the licensee received the information.

 (2) Example.
-If a licensee obtains a customer list from a nonaffiliated financial institution outside of the exceptions in Sections 16 or 17:
+If a licensee obtains a customer list from a nonaffiliated third party service provider outside of the exceptions in Sections 20 or 21:

 (a) The licensee may use that list for its own purposes; and

-(b) The licensee may disclose that list to another nonaffiliated third party only if the financial institution from which the licensee purchased the list could have lawfully disclosed the list to that third party.
-That is, the licensee may disclose the list in accordance with the privacy policy of the financial institution from which the licensee received the list, as limited by the opt out direction of each consumer whose nonpublic personal financial information the licensee intends to disclose, and the licensee may disclose the list in accordance with an exception in Sections 16 or 17, such as to the licensee’s attorneys or accountants.
+(b) The licensee may disclose that list to another nonaffiliated third party only if the third party service providerfrom which the licensee purchased the list could have lawfully disclosed the list to that third party.
+That is, the licensee may disclose the list in accordance with the privacy policy of the third party service provider from which the licensee received the list, as limited by the opt out direction of each consumer whose nonpublic personal information the licensee intends to disclose, or the election to opt in for information in Sections 22 and 23, and the licensee may disclose the list in accordance with an exception in Sections 20 or 21, such as to the licensee’s attorneys or accountants.